Lesson 6 of 7 - Learn what kids need and how to parent effectively

 • valuing and modeling spirituality and spiritual growth as an essential part of effective childcare, vs. intellectualizing, ignoring, or scorning those;

-More components of a co-parenting style...
+More elements in a co-parenting style...

 • disciplining children to punish bad behavior, (cause pain) or to teach good behavior and self-respect;

-• ranking co-parenting as a low or high personal priority amidst other things like self-interest, re/-marriage, work, money, socializing, etc.;
+• ranking co-parenting as a low or high personal priority amidst other things like self-interest, re/marriage, work, money, socializing, etc.;

 • seeing childcare as a stimulating, rewarding privilege, or an onerous chore to be endured; and...